 In defense of our common values, Thailand and the United States have fought side by side and have made countless sacrifices for one another.
 Thailand is one of the five countries in the Asia – Pacific region, and one of only two countries in Southeast Asia, with whom the United States has bilateral security agreements.

 A military assistance agreement was signed with the United States in 1950 following the end of the Korean War.

 In 1954, the Manila Pact was signed, pursuant to which the United States recognizes that a threat to the security of Thailand constitutes a threat to the United States.
 This Pact was subsequently reinforced by the Thanat-Rusk Joint Communiqué of 1962.

 The mutual security agreements still continue to remain strong today.
 As testimony to the strong security ties between Thailand and the United States are the annual military exercises which our two countries have held for decades.
-These military maneuvers, dubbed "Cobra Gold," are the largest military exercises involving the U.S. forces in Asia.
-You must be logged in to post comment.
+These military maneuvers, dubbed “Cobra Gold,” are the largest military exercises involving the U.S. forces in Asia.